 How many of you can say you’ve fought in many a fray? she brayed.

 Dripping disdain and snot, with snuff stuck in her moustache, on her glasses and on her ample bosom, she’d close her eyes, toss her head and mince around on her toes like a bulk ballerina.
 I think she was living in another world.
-When she opened her eyes and saw not dashing broad-shouldered soldiers in kilts wanting to woo the wee svelte lassie inside her, but instead snivelling pint-sized Vrystaters wanting to be anywhere else but in “singing”, her mood probably grew dark.
+When she opened her eyes and saw not dashing broad-shouldered soldiers in kilts, no underpants, wanting to woo the wee svelte lassie inside her, but instead snivelling pint-sized Vrystaters who would rather have been anywhere else in the dorp other than in “singing,” her mood probably grew dark.

 Anyway, she probably didn’t know we fought of something totally different when she said ‘fray’ – and no we hadn’t done that either.
 Yet.

 She could be vicious, too, I’m afraid.
-She beat Dries Dreyer and Alvaro Acavedes mercilessly when they irritated her.
-Across the shoulders, on the top of their heads and on their fingers with a heavy 40cm wooden ruler.
+She beat Dries and Alvaro mercilessly when they irritated her.
+Across the shoulders, on the top of their heads, stalking them from where she sat behind us.
+Face-to-face she would smash the heavy 40cm wooden ruler on their fingertips.
 She was rooted in Olde English educational methods:

 A. Find out what a child cannot do; and then . .